 01. POLICY STATEMENTS

-UPPS sets forth university policy for students' financial obligations.
+01.01 This policy sets forth Texas State University’s procedures for students' financial obligations.

 01.03 The university will have a documented procedure that treats all cases equitably that will protect the university from claims of unfair treatment.